open-dis/open-dis-cpp/README.md

   It can be downloaded and installed from http://cmake.org/

 * SDL2 and SDL2_net are required libraries to compile the examples.
-  These can usually be install via linux package managers.
+  These can usually be install via Linux package managers.
   More details, and instructions for Windows are included [below](#SDL2-and-SDL2_net-Install-Instructions).

   **NOTE:** Windows users will need to either add the DLL folders to their path, or copy the DLLs to the output directory (`Debug`).

 ### Linux / GNU Makefiles